tpierrain/wiked/README.md

 -------------
 To generate the first version of the wiked! site for your project:

-1. Copy the content of the wiked! template on your project Source Control Management system (note: the root level is the one with the pom.xml file)
+1. Copy the content of the wiked! template on your project Source Control Management system (note: you should copy the pom.xml but also the entire __src__ sub directories)
 2. Edit the pom.xml file of the wiked! template and set the proper values for the properties:
     + name (name of your project)
     + groupId